Skip to main content

 2. at least 1 vocational education and training provider (at secondary and/or tertiary level)

 Affiliated entities and associated partners do not count in this minimum configuration of the consortium.
-They can not be the coordinating organisation.
+They cannot be the coordinating organisation.

 The coordinating organisation must be from an EU Member State or a third country associated to the Programme.